rkgofiitk/academic-issues.github.io/Topics/whatsAppUniversity.md

 I have to subscribe to a large WhatsApp group where people seem to have a view on every damn thing from a toothbrush to broom, Kashmir to Gujrat, from Buddha to Confucius, from Chanakya to Machiavelli.
 I fondly call them Professors of WIU (WhatsApp International
 University).
 But honestly, the quality of posts does not show that the academic excellence of the nation has increased one bit.
 Instead, the use of profanities in public discourse has increased tremendously.
-You may get 1000 messages if you ever say anything like Why sky looks blue today? or "Why PM did or did not say something on Ukraine Russia conflict?"
+You may get 1000 messages if you ever say anything like Why does the sky looks blue today? or "Why did PM not say something about Ukraine Russia conflict?"

 An average person may not understand the Russia-Ukraine conflict except for being hassled by the price inflation due to the disruption of fossil fuel.
-So, it does not make sense why an average person should target the abuses to Putin or
+So, it does not make sense why an average person should target the abuses of Putin or
 Zelensky, or Biden or NATO.
 The flood of whatsApp messaging on the conflict is just irrelevant digital garbage.

 The other notable whatsApp digital filth is the rampant use of greetings like good morning, good evening, or even